gonfva/gonfva.github.io/content/en/blog/2025-09-14-emails-whispery-site.md

 And I'm learning.

-And again, for me the best model is to talking to a technically-great-but-very-junior engineer.
+And as I mentioned on a different post, for me the best mental model is talking to a technically-great-but-very-junior engineer.
 You have to be very detailed.
-You have to give it a detailed plan.
+You have to agree on very specific plan.
 You have to verify what it gives back.
 And of course, don't take it personal.

 I've launched three (toy) apps this year in a few weekends.
 I'm creating a (toy) app at work to help with FinOps.

 I'm learning.

 This app is probably the last one with a "vibe" approach.
 The next one will be more agentic.
 More purposeful.
 With more automated tests.
 Deployments from day one.
 With task definitions as Github issues.
 Tools defined.
 Workflows defined.

-And by the way, I used a third-level domain (email.whispery.site) because I have other plans for the second level domain (whispery.site)